leandroacostag/lilo_de_challenge/README.md

 ### Key Design: `attributes_search`

-Instead of indexing each attribute key individually (which creates mapping explosion with millions of products), we condense all attributes into a single searchable string:
+Instead of indexing each attribute key individually (which creates mapping explosion with millions of products), I condense all attributes into a single searchable string:

 ```json
 {